michnard/SpikeSortingTutorial/README.md

 4) spike sorting using mixture of gaussians

-The data used in the notebook can be downloaded here: https://drive.google.com/file/d/1jnKv4zf-8l5ubCmXZDk6HzuwNF7aCK9S/view?usp=sharing
-Alternatively, the same data can be generated using the notebook "Generate_Data.ipynb".
+The data used in the notebook can be downloaded here: https://tinyurl.com/LFPdataspike Alternatively, the same data can be generated using the notebook "Generate_Data.ipynb".
 This will create a binary file with 4 digitalized LFP channels, which consist of spikes, oscillations and noise.

 Requirements:
-Python 3.7, notebooks to be opened in jupyter notebook (follow instructions here to install: https://docs.anaconda.com/anaconda/install/).
+Python 3.7, notebooks to be opened in jupyter notebook (follow instructions here to install Anaconda with Python: https://docs.anaconda.com/anaconda/install/).
 Packages required: numpy, scipy, matplotlib, scikit-learn (0.24.2)
 optional: MulticoreTSNE